mulberrysymbols/mulberry-symbols/README.md

 Two npm scripts are provided in `package.json`

 1. test - checks the symbols names against the `symbol-info.csv`
-1. build - build everyhting
+1. build - build everything
 1. build:zip - generates the .zip for distribution
-1. build:categories - generate categories.pdf and catagories.html
+1. build:categories - generate categories-xx.pdf and catagories-en.html

 If you want to develop the website locally follow the instructions on [Githubs docs](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)